sdboyer/sdboyer.io/content/vgo/intro.md

 Reading the vgo materials suggests that Russ believes the SAT-entailing aspects of current language dependency managers fall into the "incidental complexity" category.
 That is, they're problems we've essentially created for ourselves, and if we'd just trim the fat - a la MVS - then everyone would be unequivocally better off.

-But, in avoiding SAT, MVS also cuts out some of the complexities that i believe are essential to the domain.
+But, in avoiding SAT, MVS also cuts out some of the complexities that I believe are essential to the domain.
 Being essential, the problems don't go away when MVS ignores them.
 Instead, they're redistributed into other, often less obvious places.
 If reading the vgo blog posts gave you a general sense of unease that you couldn't put your finger on, that might've been you intuitively sensing some of these redistributions.

-Now, having pushed out MVS's rules to their logical conclusions, i've seen where much of the displaced complexity lands - and i believe that the cure is worse than the disease.
+Now, having pushed out MVS's rules to their logical conclusions, I've seen where much of the displaced complexity lands - and I believe that the cure is worse than the disease.
 That is, MVS will cause more harm than arises from the NP-complete problems Russ designed it to circumvent.

 There are eight essential issues that lead me to this conclusion.
 We'll explore each of them, and more, over the course of this series: